closeio/cleancat/cleancat/chausie/README.md

 * Explicit nullability/omission parameters
 * Errors returned for multiple fields at a time, with field attribution

-## Examples
+## CleanChausie By Example

 ### Basic example in Flask

-This is a direct port of the example from the cleancat README.
+This is a direct port of the example from the OG cleancat README.

 This shows:
 * Annotation-based declarations for simple fields.